Certificate in Interdepartmental Medical Science

 Calendar Type: Semester

 Gainful Employment Statistics

 About the Program

-Students pursuing the Interdepartmental Medical Science (IMS) certificate are afforded the opportunity to take actual first-year medical school courses.This special master's program has been in existence since 1981and has helped well over a 1000 students become practicing clinicians.
+Students pursuing the Interdepartmental Medical Science (IMS) certificate are afforded the opportunity to take actual first-year medical school courses.This special master's program has been in existence since 1981 and has helped well over 1000 students to become practicing clinicians.
 This program is offered at both the Philadelphia and Sacramento campus locations.
 Benefits of this special master's program include:

-- it offers more medical school courses than other programs in existence;
+- more medical school courses than other similar programs in existence;

 - runs for two years which benefits those students not applying during the certificate year, but applying during the master's year;